-We also decided that to further improve consistency and accuracy, we should have two perpendicular antennas.
-The only way to achieve this setup was to add a second NodeMCU Amica board, and orient the antennas of each perpendicular to the other.
-With these modifications in place we've experienced far more consistent and accurate results in measuring the signal strength.
-In order to store the readings in a way that would correlate to a location on the generated map, we have the devices send both the RSSI and the time elapsed in milliseconds since the start of the recording over UART to the Raspberry Pi.
+With this modification in place we've experienced much more consistent results in measuring the signal strength.
+In order to store the readings in a way that would correlate to a location on the generated map, we have the device send both the RSSI and the time elapsed in milliseconds since the start of the recording over UART to the Raspberry Pi.
 The time elapsed matches up with the SLAM data, because that also uses time elapsed to create the map.